Friday, January 11, 2013

 Of course this brings us to the next morning.
 If you miss the last tram, or metro, or say you're trying to catch an early flight from Brussels South to Poland, and you need to get to Gare Du Nord, don't hire a taxi.
 My God, that's such a cop-out.
 When you get there, get your Metro card (Mobib) and set it up online with Villo (the bike stations around the city).
 That way whenever you need a bike you can rent one.
 Besides being very convenient, and often the only way of getting around, it's downright fun.

 Then there's going to be those mornings where you're a bit hung-over.
 Oh if I haven't told you yet, Vesalius isn't really about going to school, it's about going abroad.
 Sure you'll get academically challenged, and it is very hard at times to balance everything, but this is a semester about being abroad, and about being someone different.
 It's about stumbling into class with an Opinio egg and cheese sandwich (perfect for hangovers), and trying your best to remember French conjugations which make no sense, despite the fact you can order a Durum in perfect French by now.
-Concerning Opinio, it's my opinion you should learn, at the very least, how to say "thank you" in Dutch if you're going to spend an entire semester over there eating.
+Concerning Opinio, it's my opinion you should learn, at the very least, how to say "thank you" in Flemish if you're going to spend an entire semester over there eating.

-Speaking of eating.
-The Friture by Etterbeek, is the only one I know of which serves real beef on their mitraillettes (aka a machine gun sandwich).
+Speaking of eating; the friture by Etterbeek, is the only one I know of which serves real beef on their mitraillettes (aka a machine gun sandwich).
 But the two best restaurants near Vesalius is in Place Flagey (about 2k walk from Veco).
 Those being Burger Republic, and Mama Romas.
 They also happen to be the best fast-foods in Brussels in my opinion.
 Want to impress your friends on the first day?
 Best frites in my opinion are at Place Jordan, and best waffle is in Stockel.
 For the record you've not truly studied abroad until you've eaten a Bicky Burger or ate a durum at the tram stop at 12:15 AM.

 Concerning Vesalius itself, the sliding doors can be manually opened with your hands.
 The coffee is absolutely horrible, and let's face it, no one in the history of Veco can guarantee the internet will ever work.
 That said, you're going to love it.
 The professors, for the most part understand why you're here, they're flexible, and very knowledgeable about not only what you're studying, but also about Belgian culture and life.
 They were always there to guide me, to help me become more.
 In the end, I had felt I had become partially Belgian, and even to this day, as I sit in my American living room, typing these words out, the experiences I had in Brussels, and my travels there (do travel, PLEASE!) have shaped me in ways I could have never imagined.